Consumer medicine information

 4.3 Contraindications

-Individuals who have experienced life-threatening hypersensitivity reactions, including anaphylaxis, to C1 esterase inhibitor preparations or to any of the excipients listed, see Section 6.1.
+Individuals who have experienced life-threatening hypersensitivity reactions, including anaphylaxis, to C1 esterase inhibitor preparations or to any of the excipients listed in Section 6.1.

 4.4 Special Warnings and Precautions for Use